daoxuanhung-zz/DHCPExhauster/README.md

-# DHCPExhauster Based on scapy
+# DHCPExhauster Based on scapy - only work with IPv4

-python ./main.py
+root@ubuntu:~#python ./main.py

 I write this tool to learn python.
 Have fun :)
+Thanks for authors of DHCPPig